eigentaylor/eigentaylor.github.io/_previews/2026-03-04-avstrategy.md

 One may ask whether or not it's more likely that Cuomo ties with Paperboy Love Prince or that Mamdani ties with Lander.
 The key is that *both* the Cuomo-Mamdani tie and Cuomo-Lander tie is far more likely than the Mamdani-Lander tie.
 That is, we should compare each candidate only to the leader.
 If you happen to draw one candidate in the lottery, it's far more likely that the leader is involved in that lottery than any other candidate.
 So how the candidate compares to the *leader* is the absolute most important factor in determining whether or not you should approve of them.
 The leader is the common thread that runs through all of the most likely pivotal scenarios, so your ballot should be designed to maximize your impact in those scenarios, in order of their likelihood.

-In summary, your ballot comes down to two rules:
+In summary, your ballot comes down to three rules:

 1. Approve every candidate you prefer to the leader $$x_1$$.
 No matter what.
 You have nothing to lose by approving them, particularly in the case that they might overtake the leader.
 2. Approve the leader $$x_1$$ if and only if you prefer them to the challenger $$x_2$$.
 This is the most important race, so you should make sure to approve exactly one of these two candidates based on your preference.